-Answer: Birth control and its use can be found in principles given in the Bible.
-The Bible also gives us guidelines concerning the sex life, in general, within a marriage.
-The Bible does say states a husband and wife can decide to refrain from sex for Christian purposes such as spiritual needs.
-They can also decide, out of love, to have sex but not have it lead to the birth of children.
-It should be noted that the Bible doesn't teach sex should only occur for the purpose of bearing children.
+Answer: Birth control, as well as guidelines concerning intercourse within marriage, can be found within the pages of the Bible.
+Scripture states that a husband and wife can decide to refrain from such intimacy for Christian purposes such as spiritual needs.
+They can also decide, out of love, to enjoy intimacy but not have it lead to the production of children.
+They are allowed to enjoy it for its own sake.

-There is nothing in the word of God that speaks against limiting the number of children a couple has by using contraception such as condoms.
-Condoms are just another way of not getting pregnant just like abstaining from sex when a woman is in her fertile period.
+There is nothing in God's word that is against limiting the number of children.
+Condoms are just another way of not getting pregnant just like abstaining from intimacy when a woman is in her fertile period.
 Using pills that block conception accomplishes the same purpose.
-Using these drugs, however, is each person's free right to decide since every drug has a side effect and may be dangerous to health.
+Using these drugs, however, is each person's free right to decide since every drug has a side effect and may be dangerous to one's health.

-Abortion (which some may think as a form of birth control), according to the Bible, is a sin since once a sperm and ovum is united a new human exists.
+Abortion (which some perversely believe is a form of controlling birth) is wrong and a sin since once a sperm and ovum is united a new human exists.
 Killing that new life is murder in God's eyes.
-According to the Bible, the only requirement when sperm from the man is spilled is that they both should wash with water to keep themselves clean so disease doesn't spread (Leviticus 14 - 15).
+According to the word of God, the only requirement when sperm from the man is spilled is that they both should wash with water to keep themselves clean so disease is not spread (Leviticus 14 - 15).

 A scriptural example related to controlling or preventing birth concerns the refusal of a man to continue his brother's family line with his widow.
 God stated it was a sin when the brother spilled his sperm on purpose so that the family line would not continue (Genesis 38:8 - 10).

 When we search the Bible, we find God makes sense and everything He says and does is out of what is good for us because He loves us.
 This especially includes his principles regarding birth control and the use of contraceptives.